kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 % need for the corresponding sensory organ to be excited if the brain may be
 % directly stimulated to evoke a perception or a memory of a perception.}-->

-\subsection{Virtual laboratory}
+### Virtual laboratory

-The term \emph{gedankenexperiment} or ``thought experiment'' gained currency, especially after Einstein's traveller riding on a light wave.
-However, Tesla's unique ability to use his mind as a fully equipped, albeit inexpensive laboratory, to conduct the entire design-prototype-test cycle iteratively, gives new meaning to what we \emph{could} mean by thought experiment or mental experiment.
-Indeed, it is perhaps more accurate to coin the term \emph{virtual laboratory} for describing what Tesla accomplished with his mind and vivid visualization.
+The term [_gedankenexperiment_](https://www.britannica.com/science/Gedankenexperiment) or "thought experiment" gained currency, especially after Einstein's traveller riding on a light wave.
+However, Tesla's unique ability to use his mind as a fully equipped, albeit inexpensive laboratory, to conduct the entire design-prototype-test-repeat cycle iteratively, gives new meaning to what we _could_ mean by thought experiment or mental experiment.
+Indeed, it is perhaps more accurate to coin the term _virtual laboratory_ for describing what Tesla accomplished with his mind and vivid visualization.
 That is the term we will use hereafter in this paper.
 The experiments in his virtual laboratory all obeyed the known properties of matter and energy as enshrined in the known laws of physics, and he did not need to tend them until he wished to examine the results.

-\subsection{The importance of imagination}
+### The importance of imagination

 From the foregoing, we know that Tesla had a vivid imagination---the making of images---harnessed by discipline.
 It is interesting that in his later years, he extolled the importance of a vivid imagination above that of reason in the following words:

-\begin{myquote}
-Our first endeavors are purely instinctive, promptings of an imagination vivid and undisciplined.
+>Our first endeavors are purely instinctive, promptings of an imagination vivid and undisciplined.
 As we grow older reason asserts itself and we become more and more systematic and designing.
 But those early impulses, though not immediately productive, are of the greatest moment and may shape our very destinies.
 Indeed, I feel now that had I understood and cultivated instead of suppressing them, I would have added substantial value to my bequest to the world.
-But not until I had attained manhood did I realize that I was an inventor.~\cite{tesla19}
+But not until I had attained manhood did I realize that I was an inventor. [@tesla19]
-\end{myquote}

-This resonates with Einstein's statement, ``I am enough of an artist to draw freely upon my imagination.
+This resonates with Einstein's statement, "I am enough of an artist to draw freely upon my imagination.
 Imagination is more important than knowledge.
 Knowledge is limited.
-Imagination encircles the world,''~\cite{einstein-yr}.
+Imagination encircles the world." [@einstein-yr].

-\subsection{Conjectures on the virtual laboratory}
+### Conjectures on the virtual laboratory

 Tesla's intensity of visualization is denied most of us except when we dream.
 While we dream, we are cut off from sensory input from the outside world.
 The resulting concentration of mind allows us to visualize vividly in our dreams, but normally we do not have control over what we dream, or indeed even how.
-Tesla was exceptional in being able to consciously and volitionally conduct what can only be called physically meaningful ``dream experiments'' in his virtual laboratory, while being fully awake!
+_Tesla was exceptional in being able to consciously and volitionally conduct what can only be called physically meaningful "dream experiments" in his virtual laboratory, while being fully awake!_

-It is reasonable to speculate that the capacity of the right brain to imagine, or literally, make images, and the capacity of the left brain to sequence thoughts according to logic are \emph{both} essential ingredients in the functioning of Tesla's virtual laboratory.
+It is reasonable to speculate that the capacity of the right brain to imagine, or literally, make images, and the capacity of the left brain to sequence thoughts according to logic are _both_ essential ingredients in the functioning of Tesla's virtual laboratory.
 One possible conjecture about Tesla's mental mode during his virtual laboratory experiments is given below.

-\subsubsection{Dreams, lucid dreams, and the virtual laboratory}
+### Dreams, lucid dreams, and the virtual laboratory

 It has generally been believed that wakefulness and sleep are mutually exclusive states of both body and mind.
 Apart from episodes of absent-mindedness that pass for day-dreaming and for abnormal mental states such as hallucinations, it was also the general consensus that dreaming occurred only during the state of sleep.
-A simplified pictorial relationship between these states is shown in the Venn diagram of Figure~\ref{fig:three-states}.
+A simplified pictorial relationship between these states is shown in the Venn diagram of {@fig:three-states}.

 \begin{figure}
 \centering